 I believe that the relationship between counsellor and client holds the power to heal and make change possible.
 Together we begin a journey, building the trust between us as we go along.
 We discover your inner resources and strengths, and might uncover hidden patterns of relating and behaving.
 This can bring about an understanding of the Self.
 This process can take time, so I offer an open ended form of counselling, where the counselling space is yours for as long as you need it.

 Taking the first steps can be daunting, but if you are looking at this website - you are well on the way.
 The next step is to email me using the link here, and we can set up an initial session at a mutually agreeable time.
 At this first session, we can talk together about what your expectations and goals are.
 If we both feel that we can work together, further sessions can be set up from there.

 Training, qualifications & experience

-I previously worked as a 1:1 counsellor for Wiltshire Mind (nearly four years) and currently at Olive Branch Counselling.
+I previously worked as a 1:1 counsellor for Wiltshire Mind (nearly four years) and Olive Branch Counselling.
 This work has involved providing counselling to people with a variety of mental health issues.

 I have full professional liability insurance

 I am a registered member of the BACP, so adhere to their code of ethics.

 BACP is one of the UK’s leading professional bodies for counselling and psychotherapy with around 60,000 members.
 The Association has several different categories of membership, including Student Member, Individual Member, Registered Member MBACP, Registered Accredited Member MBACP (Accred) and Senior Registered Accredited Member MBACP (Snr Acccred).